RichardBrown384/riscos-artworks-js/docs/blend-groups/README.md

 and the point distribution is unchanged.

 Scale factors up to 30 were tried and the result remained unchanged.
-What's perhaps more interesting is when the source scale is set to zero
+What's again perhaps more interesting is when the source scale is set to zero

 ![Blend Group Polyline](./media/polyline-scale-source-0-00.png)